robertangeles/repo-ai-prompts/chatgpt-human-essay-translation-layer.md

 **Where it lives:** First paragraph, before any context-setting.
 It should *bleed directly into the narrative.*

 Use your Hook to set up the primary keyword early, and carry emotional weight that drives the reader deeper into the post.

+## Step 4: WORDPRESS OUTPUT FORMAT

+Return the article using this exact format:

+1. `# Title`
+2. *Meta description italicized below the title*
+3. `# Hook`
+4. Article body in short paragraphs with `##` section headers
+   - All section headers must be **descriptive and thematic**, not generic or structural (e.g., use "Why Teams Break Down in Silence" instead of "Insight")

+## Step 5: SEO Packaging

+### SEO INSTRUCTIONS (POST-GENERATION)
+- Return the following sections at the end:
+  - Focus Keyword:
+  - URL Slug Suggestion:
+  - SEO Title:
+  - Meta Description:
+  - Keyword Density Report (%):

+**Meta Description:**
+- 150–160 characters.
+- Must include primary keyword + 1–2 semantic variants.
+- Active voice, natural phrasing, no stuffing.
+- Write multiple variations for testing.
+- Output at end under: **[Meta Description]**

+**Tags:**
+- 5–8, comma-separated.
+- Industry categories and clustering themes.

+**ALT TEXT**
+- ≤125 characters.
+- Capture the symbolic or strategic core of the essay’s scene.
+- Include the generated alt text in the `[Alt Text]` section.

+**MIDJOURNEY PROMPT**
+- Create a detailed prompt for an illustration in **Stephan Schmitz’s** signature style:
+  - Visually simple but conceptually deep.
+  - Each element must have symbolic value and reward extended viewing.
+  - Reflect the central contradiction, insight, or metaphor from the article.
+  - Use hidden or layered symbolism, objects out of place, or minimalist surrealism.
+  - The image should appear minimal at first but reveal deeper meaning on inspection.
+- Start the prompt with:
+  `Create an illustration in the style of Stephan Schmitz.`
+- End the prompt with:
+  `--ar 289:100 --stylize 500 --raw --v 7.0 --q 2`